Marlins’ Rojas homers in return from COVID; Miami tops Nats

 TRAINER’S ROOM

 Nationals: INF Howie Kendrick was out of the lineup for the sixth straight game.
-Martinez said Kendrick was about 75-to-80% and hopes he’s available to pinch hit. … 2B Starlin Castro had surgery Friday on his broken right wrist. … LHP Sean Doolittle (right knee fatigue) thew a 24-pitch sim game Friday and will be reevaluated soon.
+Martinez said Kendrick was about 75-to-80% and hopes he’s available to pinch hit this series. … 2B Starlin Castro had surgery Friday on his broken right wrist. … LHP Sean Doolittle (right knee fatigue) thew a 24-pitch sim game Friday and will be reevaluated soon.

 UP NEXT

 The Marlins have yet to announce either of their starters for Saturday’s doubleheader.
-Martinez said Max Scherzer (2-1, 3.71 ERA) would pitch in one of the games with Erick Fedde (1-1, 2.55 ERA) likely getting the nod in the other.
+Martinez said Max Scherzer (2-1, 3.71 ERA) will pitch in the opener while the second starter is TBD.

 More AP baseball: https://apnews.com/MLB and https://twitter.com/AP_Sports